 Across all our offices, we are lucky enough to be supported by a team of fantastic, hard-working volunteers and a board of experienced and passionate trustees.

-Elaine Miller – Executive Director Elaine re-joined African Revival as Executive Director UK in September 2016.
+Elaine Miller – Executive Director Elaine re-joined African Revival in September 2016.
 She has a track record of successful fundraising, having previously been Fundraising Director at African Revival between 2004 and 2010, and Philanthropy Director at The London Community Foundation from 2012 to August 2016.
 Elaine has a wealth of experience in communications, sales, and marketing – beginning her career in radio advertising at Kiss FM and Xfm, before being appointed Head of Entertainment at Capital Radio Group.
 Elaine is fizzing with ideas of how to create partnerships and build campaigns to engage businesses, individuals, trusts and foundations.
 Married to Andy, they have two boys, Jamie & Chad.
 Elaine enjoys music, rugby and walking their retriever, Harley.

 Brian Carrick – Part Time Finance Manager Brian joined African Revival in March 2017, having previously enjoyed 40 years’ experience in Financial Management – working in Banking, Manufacturing, Leisure in both the private and not-for-profit Charity sectors.
 Brian’s job involves keeping us on top of everything finance-related, reviewing our financial information, systems and controls, and producing figures for our board of trustees which combine the operations in the UK, Uganda and Zambia.
 Married to Jane, when he’s not balancing the books he enjoys walking, reading about history and watching rugby.